Vith-MCB/FractalTree-CS/README.md

 # FractalTree-CS
  This GitHub repository contains a C# program that generates and prints out a fractal tree using recursion.
-The program takes input parameters such as the depth and branch angle of the tree, and outputs a graphical representation of the tree using ASCII characters.
+The program takes input parameters such as the depth and branch angle of the tree.

 The program works by recursively calling a function to draw the branches of the tree.
 Each branch is split into two smaller branches at a specified angle, and this process is repeated until the desired depth is reached.